UA-Libraries-Research-Data-Services/EDirectChemInfo/05_EDirect_PubMed_Recipes.md

 _tested on 2020.06.28, total count was 970._

-**Description:** Calculate the Most Frequent Journal Titles For a PubMed Search
+### Calculate the Most Frequent Journal Titles For a PubMed Search

 The below script uses `esearch` to query PubMed for "Artificial Intelligence" in the `[MESH]` field and "drug discovery" in the `[ALL]` field.
 The records are then retrieved as XML format using the `efetch` function, followed by extracting out the journal names (`IsoAbbreviation`) using `xtract`.
 The `xtract` results are then piped to the EDirect alias function `sort-uniq-count-rank`, which sorts the data by highest frequency: